dart-lang/site-www/src/content/language/constructors.md

   double x;
   double y;

-  // Generative constructor with optional positional parameters and default values.
+  // Generative constructor with initializing formal parameters:
-  Point([this.x = 2.0, this.y = 2.0]);
+  Point(this.x, this.y);
 }
 ```